 - Handlebar height: Handlebars must not extend higher than the shoulders of the rider when seated on the motorcycle.

-- Helmet speakers: Earphones are not allowed, but helmet speakers are permitted for purposes of communication.
+- Helmet speakers: Earphones are not allowed, but helmet speakers are permitted for communication purposes.

-If a motorcyclist is injured in an accident in Florida due to someone’s carelessness, he or she may be entitled to compensation.
+If a motorcyclist is injured in an accident in Florida due to someone’s carelessness, they may be entitled to compensation.
 To recover damages in a personal injury lawsuit, you must prove negligence.
-Florida Civil Jury Instruction 401.4 defines negligence as follows:
+Florida defines negligence as follows:

 “Negligence is doing something that a reasonably careful person would not do under like circumstances or failing to do something that a reasonably careful person would do under like circumstances.”